vmware-samples/vcenter-event-broker-appliance/docs/site/examples.md

     links:
     - language: powershell
       url: "/tree/master/examples/powershell/vmware-cloud-ngw-teams"

+  - title: vCenter Managed Object Pre-Filter
+    usecases:
+    - item: other
+    id: pre-filter
+    description: Function to limit the scope of other functions by allowing filtering of events by vCenter Inventory paths using standard regex.
+    links:
+    - language: python
+      url: "/tree/master/examples/python/pre-filter" #relative path to the function
 ---

 A complete and updated list of ready to use functions curated by the VMware Event Broker community is listed below.